databricks/databricks-cli/README.rst

 ---------------
 ``AttributeError: 'module' object has no attribute 'PROTOCOL_TLSv1_2'``

-For compliance reasons, our webapp requires the client to speak TLSV1.2.
+The Databricks web service requires clients speak TLSV1.2.
 The built in version of Python for MacOS does not have this version of TLS built in.

 To use databricks-cli you should install a version of Python which has ``ssl.PROTOCOL_TLSv1_2``.